On Randomized Fictitious Play for Approximating Saddle Points Over Convex Sets: Introduction

 This can be interpreted as a $2$-player zero-sum game, with one player, the minimizer, choosing her/his strategy from a convex domain $X$, while the other player, the maximizer, choosing her/his strategy from a convex domain $Y$.
 For a pair of strategies $x\in X$ and $y\in Y$, $F(x,y)$ denotes the corresponding payoff, which is the amount that the minimizer pays to the maximizer.
 An \emph{equilibrium}, when both $X$ and $Y$ are closed, corresponds to a saddle point, which is guaranteed to exist by \raf{saddle}, and the value of the game is the common value $v^*$.
-When an approximate solution suffices or at least one the sets $X$ or $Y$ is open, the appropriate notion is that of $\eps$-\emph{optimal strategies}, that a pair of strategies $(x^*,y^*)\in X\times Y$ such that for a given desired absolute accuracy $\eps>0$,
+When an approximate solution suffices or at least one of the sets $X$ or $Y$ is open, the appropriate notion is that of $\eps$-\emph{optimal strategies}, that a pair of strategies $(x^*,y^*)\in X\times Y$ such that for a given desired accuracy $\eps>0$,

-There is an extensive literature on the existence of saddle points in this class of games and generalization (see e.g. \cite{D63,G67,Kp00,M84,N84,R70,S58,T72,W45,Z90}) and their applications (see e.g. \cite{B97,DKR91,W03}).
-A particularly important case is when the sets $X$ and $Y$ are polytopes with an exponential number of facets arising as the convex hulls of combinatorial objects (see Appendix \ref{App} for some applications).
+There is an extensive literature on the existence of saddle points in this class of games and their applications, see e.g.~\cite{D63,G67,Kp00,M84,N84,R70,S58,T72,W45,Z90,B97,DKR91,W03}.
+A particularly important case is when the sets $X$ and $Y$ are polytopes with an exponential number of facets arising as the convex hulls of combinatorial objects (see section \ref{App} for some applications).

-One can easily see that \raf{saddle} can be reformulated as a convex minimization problem over a convex set given by a membership oracle\footnote{Minimize $F(x)$, where $F(x) = \max_y F(x,y)$.}, and hence any algorithm for solving this class of problems, e.g., the Ellipsoid method, can be used to compute a solution to \raf{ee}, in time polynomial in the input size and $\polylog(\frac{1}{\eps})$.
-However, there has recently been an increasing interest in finding simpler and faster approximation algorithms for convex optimization problems, sacrificing the dependence on $\eps$ from $\polylog(\frac{1}{\eps})$ to $\poly(\frac{1}{\eps})$, in exchange of efficiency in terms of other input parameters; see e.g. \cite{AHK05,AK07,BBD04,GK92,GK95,GK98,GK04,K04,K07,LN93,KY07,Y01,PST91} and \cite{GK94,GK96,GKPV01,KJ06,DJ07}.
+One can easily see that \raf{saddle} can be reformulated as a convex minimization problem over a convex set given by a membership oracle\footnote{Minimize $F(x)$, where $F(x) = \max_y F(x,y)$.}, and hence any algorithm for solving this class of problems, e.g., the Ellipsoid method, can be used to compute a solution to \raf{ee}, in time polynomial in the input size and $\polylog(\frac{1}{\eps})$ (see, e.g., \cite{GLS93}).
+However, there has recently been an increasing interest in finding simpler and faster approximation algorithms for this type of problems, sacrificing the dependence on $\eps$ from $\polylog(\frac{1}{\eps})$ to $\poly(\frac{1}{\eps})$, in exchange of efficiency in terms of other input parameters; see e.g. \cite{AHK05,AK07,BBD04,GK92,GK95,GK96,GKPV01,GK98,GK04,K04,K07,LN93,KY07,Y01,DJ07,PST91}.